RahulSahu1221/Transformer-Life-Gauge/README.md

 ---

-## 🎯 Bonus Feature: Dynamic Loading Advisor
+## 🎯 Dynamic Loading Advisor (Step 4)

 Since the system tracks aging rate in real time, it can answer a second, very practical question:

 > *"If I overload this transformer by X% for the next few hours, how much life will it actually cost me?"*

 This is a known industry concept called **dynamic thermal loading**, used by utilities for emergency/contingency loading decisions (e.g., when a neighboring transformer is out of service).
-Implementation idea: run the Step 1–3 formulas forward in simulation for a proposed load profile, and report projected life-loss before the operator commits to the overload.
+It's implemented as **Step 4** of the core model (see [The Math Model](#-the-math-model)): run Steps 1–3 forward in simulation for a proposed load profile, and report projected life-loss and a safe recommendation — e.g. *"Safe to add +10% load for next 3 hours"* — before the operator commits to the overload.
+Already validated in the offline MATLAB simulation alongside Steps 1–3.

 ---